366 pointsby saikatsg6 months ago23 comments

 Seems to me to be pretty early to be making confident predictions about how this is all going to pan out.

-• chii5 days ago
+• chii6 months ago

 > The question that matters is: will businesses crumble due to overproduction of same (or lower) quality code sooner or later.